Vladlat1/CMSC-447-Group-2/README.md

 ----
 ## Instructions
-1. Download and extract the zip file.
+1. Download Files/Unzip
 2. Open CMD and navigate into the folder in which the folder was saved.
+3. Install Python if not already
+4. Install Flask
+5. Install Dotenv
-3. Type "Flask run" to start the server.
+6. Type "Flask run" to start the server.
-4. Open an internet browser and type "http://localhost:5000/" to open the page.
+7. Open an internet browser and type "http://localhost:5000/" to open the page.

 ----
 ## Reference Material